Mogami River

 The Mogami River (最上川, Mogami-gawa) is a river in Yamagata Prefecture, Japan.

 Description and history

-It is 224 km long and has a watershed of 7,040 km2.
+The river is 224 km long and has a watershed of 7,040 km2.
 It is regarded as one of the three most rapid rivers of Japan (along with the Fuji River and the Kuma River).

-The river rises from southern Yamagata Prefecture and flows to the north, and turns west at Shinjō and flows into the Sea of Japan at Sakata.
+The river rises from southern Yamagata Prefecture, flows to the north, and turns west at Shinjō, then flows into the Sea of Japan at Sakata.
 Water transportation once flourished on the river and carried local products such as safflowers and rice to the Kansai region.

 Cultural references

 The Mogami River appears as an utamakura in Japanese poetry, with the influential 17th-century poet Matsuo Bashō composing several hokku regarding the river during his travels alongside it.

 Some were revised as haiku in the memoir of his journeys, including this well-known poem: